-This project studies the Hortus Indicus Malabaricus (published 1678–1693), a 12-volume survey of the floral riches of the Malayalam-speaking parts of southwest India (“Malabar”).
-Hendrik Adriaan van Reede tot Drakenstein (1636–1691), its principal creator, worked closely with a Discalced Carmelite, Matthew of St. Joseph, the botanist and medical doctor, Paulus Hermann, the European artists who accompanied him, and most importantly, three Tulu Brahmin physicians, Ranga, Apu, and Vinayaka Bhatta, and the Chogan (Ezhava) doctor, Itti Achudan.
+This project studies the Hortus Indicus Malabaricus (published 1678–1693), a twelve-volume survey of the floral riches of the Malayalam-speaking parts of southwest India (“Malabar”).
+Hendrik Adriaan van Reede tot Drakenstein (1636–1691), its principal creator, worked closely with a Discalced Carmelite, Matthew of St. Joseph, the botanist and medical doctor Paulus Hermann, the European artists who accompanied him, and, most importantly, three Tulu Brahmin physicians, Ranga, Apu, and Vinayaka Bhatta, and the Chogan (Ezhava) doctor Itti Achudan.
 The project will study the volumes of the Hortus, deconstructing and historicizing the knowledge it contains.
-The questions addressed to the material will be formulated to de-center familiar European categories of analysis, by identifying the Keralan, caste-based categories, through which physician practice and materia medica appear in the Latin descriptions.
-Carefully selected plant descriptions will be translated from Latin into English, as part of the project.
-This will be done in consultation with scholars of seventeenth-century Dutch medicine, botany, and visual culture, as well as experts on the botany of southwest India, Ezhava medicine, and classical Ayurveda.
-The goal of the project is to produce a single-volume critical edition of the Hortus’s plant descriptions, accompanied by scholarly essays on different aspects of the work.
+The questions addressed to the material will be formulated to de-center familiar European categories of analysis, by identifying the Keralan, caste-based categories through which physician practice and materia medica appear in the Latin descriptions.
+Carefully selected plant descriptions will be translated from Latin into English, in consultation with scholars of seventeenth-century Dutch medicine, botany, and visual culture, as well as experts on the botany of southwest India, Ezhava medicine, and classical Ayurveda.
+The project’s goal is to produce a single-volume critical edition of the Hortus’s plant descriptions, accompanied by scholarly essays on different aspects of the work.